-This autumn, we'll be delivering a peer education pilot project to develop mental health resilience in young people in partnership with the Rathbone Society, Beyond the Classroom and Alford House working with the Resilience Foundry.
+This autumn, we have co-produced with young people a pack on developing mental health resilience in partnership with the Rathbone Society, Beyond the Classroom and Alford House working with the Resilience Foundry.

 Practioners from the four organisations have been trained mentor peer educators aged under 25.
 Practitioners and peer educators then train over the summer to co-produce and deliver workshops to develop young people's mental health resilience.
 We will train 40 young people and 40 professionals.
 Some professionals will be from mental health, others such as teachers and youth workers will work with young people.